-In the dead of summer, you can get away with minimal hiking footwear—we often see people wearing trail-running shoes or even less.
+In the dead of summer, you can get away with minimal hiking footwear—we often see people wearing trail running shoes or even less.
 In the fall, however, the trail may be a littler wetter and rougher, and your pack may be a little heavier with some added layers.
-Accordingly, we like to bump it up to lightweight hiking boots that offer more support and protection.
+Accordingly, we like to bump it up to lightweight hiking shoes or hiking boots that offer more support and protection.
+Waterproof models are good for those who live in rainy and wet climates, while non-waterproof shoes offer better breathability and are a great match for hikers that frequent mostly dry trails.
+And for maximum protection when snow starts to fall or if you anticipate hiking in inclement weather, consider pairing a waterproof design with a set of gaiters (more on these in “Other Considerations” below).

-In this category, you can’t go wrong with the Salomon X Ultra Mid II GTX.
-Salomon dominates our hiking footwear rankings in general by offering the best combinations of comfort, weight, and protection, and this is our favorite lightweight boot.
-The X Ultra Mid II GTX has the feel of a running shoe but with more ankle support, and the Gore-Tex liner will give you extra piece of mind should you encounter a wet and muddy trail.
-Another solid lightweight option is the Lowa Innox Mid GTX, a super comfortable boot that offers a bit more protection underfoot (the downside is that it’s more expensive).
-For more footwear options, see our article on the best hiking boots.
+For a great fall hiker, you can’t go wrong with the Salomon X Ultra 3 GTX.
+Salomon dominates our hiking footwear rankings in general by offering the best combinations of comfort, weight, and protection, and this is our favorite lightweight shoe of 2021.
+The X Ultra 3 has the feel of a running shoe but with more durability and support, and the Gore-Tex liner will give you extra peace of mind should you encounter a wet and muddy trail.
+Note: Salomon released the newer X Ultra 4 for 2021, which has a more modern look, revised lacing system and chassis, and slightly wider fit in the toe box (read our in-depth review here).
+Another solid lightweight option is the Merrell Moab 2 (also sold in both low-top and mid-height versions), a super comfortable pick for day hikers but with a bit less traction and stability than the Salomon.
+And if you prefer the extra protection of a higher-cut model, see our article on the best hiking boots.

 2. Thicker Hiking Pants